gjassoah/fd-seminar-www/content/about/index.md

   * Create an account using a different e-mail address; please [contact us](mailto:admin@fd-seminar.xyz) in case you think we will not recognise your address.

-  * Contact the IT department at your institution and ask them to whitelist our domain name (fd-seminar.xyz) so that out e-mails no longer go to the spam/quarantine folder.
+  * Contact the IT department at your institution and ask them to whitelist our domain name (fd-seminar.xyz) so that our e-mails no longer go to the spam/quarantine folder.

 * Some users received an error (404) after clicking on the verification link.
 This is probably due to some anti-phishing system pre-loading the e-mail verification page.
 You can try to sign in since your e-mail address was probably verified successfully (despite the error).